iiitkottayam/IIITK-Guide-2021/first commit/README.md

 -----------

- 9. Now you have pushed changes to your branch.
+ 9. Now you have commited changes to your side branch.
 Merge it to main branch by:

 ```
 git checkout main